Course syllabus — AY2024

 Class format: In person

-Instructor: Associate Professor Paul Haimes (See website for student office hours and email address)
+Instructor: Associate Professor Paul Haimes (See website for student office hours)

 Please read the course policies carefully, prior to taking this course.